rax-incubate/gcp-image-processing-example-app/Readme.md

 If you have reached this far, you have a fully working application but to confirm let's do an end-to-end test.

   * Run the following end-to-end test.
 This will upload a sample image and put it through the different stages of text extraction, syntax extraction, sentiment analysis and finally, delete the image.
-If you used a different GCS Bucket, update the GS_BUCKET variable in the code.
-If you are doing this in a demo, it is most likely to fail :-)
   ```
   cd $GCP_IMAGE_APP/tests
   python end-to-end-test.py
   ```
   Expected output:
   ```
-  gsutil test file upload sample9fed94a72f3d454aba227a068704a33f.png: Success
+Test file upload sample46039567c71c4d8fb517f304b5f1af03.png: Success
-  Waiting 7 seconds...
-  Received event in Text extract service: Success
+Checking event in Text extract service....:Success
-  Waiting 7 seconds...
-  Text extraction: Success
+Checking Text extraction..:Success
-  Text syntax extraction: Success
-  Text sentiment extraction: Success
+Checking Face detection service..:Success
+Checking Text Syntax extraction..:Success
+Checking Text Sentiment extraction..:Success
+Checking Text Entity extraction..:Success
+Checking Data writer..:Success
-  Web search: Success
+Checking Web search..:Success
-  gsutil test file delete: Success
+Test file delete: Success
-  Waiting 7 seconds...
-  Data Deleter: Success
+Checking Data Deleter....:Success
+All Tests Passed

   ```

-  * If the above works, time to make this work with 100 images.
+  * If the above works, time to make this work with roughly 100 images.
+Note, some of the images in the sequence do not exist and so you will get errors.
   ```
   gsutil -q cp -c gs://calvin.tty0.me/calvin-9{0..9}{0..9}.png  gs://$GCS_BUCKET/
   ```